-It is not necessary to have attended Brooklyn College or any other college.
+You are welcome to make BLL your first connection to this campus or any other.
 There are no educational prerequisites for BLL.
-Our members range from those with advanced degrees to those who might not have been able to go to college before and want to take advantage of the opportunity now.
+Members range from those with advanced degrees to those who might not have been able to go to college before and want to take advantage of the opportunity now.

-Why can't you send me a current catalog before I join?
+Is it true that you don’t send a current catalog until I join?